flutter/flutter/specs/style.md

     // set the bit on this StyleValueResolverSettings's dependencies bitfield Array<PropertyHandle> getDependencies();
     // returns an array of the PropertyHandle values for the bits that are set in dependencies

+  // attribute (Float or Infinity) lifetime;
+  void setLifetime(Float age);
+    // if the new value is less than the current value of lifetime, update the current value (Float or Infinity) getLifetime();
+    // return current value of lfietime

   attribute any state; // initially null, can be set to store value for this RenderNode/property pair
     // for example, TransitioningColorStyleValue would store